cover story - december 2014

-Downtown Milwaukee sparkles through Dec.
-29 as part of the 15th Annual Milwaukee Holiday Lights Festival.
-The award-winning festival features hundreds of events, three decorated parks and a convenient Jingle Bus tour that connects visitors to all the sights.
+DOWNTOWN MILWAUKEE will beam brightly through Dec.
+28 as part of the 16th Annual Milwaukee Holiday Lights Festival.
+The award-winning six-week festival features hundreds of events, 500,000 lights and a convenient Jingle Bus tour that connects visitors to all the brilliant displays.

-“The Milwaukee Holiday Lights Festival is a winter attraction for Midwesterners,” said Beth Weirick, executive director of Milwaukee Downtown, Business Improvement District #21, the organization responsible for coordinating the annual event.
-“Aside from the brilliant light displays and convenient Jingle Bus tours, we offer hundreds of holiday happenings.
-There’s something for all ages.”
+“The Milwaukee Holiday Lights Festival conveniently packages all of downtown’s activities and events to help make the season a joyful one for all of our guests,” said Beth Weirick, CEO of Milwaukee Downtown, Business Improvement District #21, the organization responsible for coordinating the annual event.
+“Downtown’s light displays and plethora of lively events are sure to get families into the holiday spirit.”

 Each season, the Milwaukee Holiday Lights Festival decorates three Milwaukee County parks with larger-than-life animated sculptures.
 For additional information on the Milwaukee Holiday Lights Festival, call 414-220-4700 or visit milwaukeeholidaylights.com.